zaherg/wordpress-project/README.md

 ```

 - `[path]` is the path to the installation directory, if not defined, a wordpress-project folder will be created in your current path.
-- `[version]` is the version of the project to use when installing, if not defined, the more recent stable is used, else you can use : `dev-main`, `v6.2`, ...
+- `[version]` is the version of the project to use when installing, if not defined, the more recent stable is used, else you can use : `dev-main`, `v6.2.1`, ...

+> **Note**
+> The first two numbers from the version represent wordpress version, while the last number represent the miner changes
+> I do for the internal code like the code inside [helpers](./support/helpers.php) file.

 You can also use a simple git clone :